y-scope/clp-loglib-py/README.md

 [metadata](#automatically-generated-kv-pairs) (e.g., the log event's level) with each log event.

 > [!WARNING]
-> This handler cannot be used with other logging handlers since it requires the `msg` argument
+> This handler cannot be used with other logging handlers since it requires `msg` (the first
-> passed to the logging method to be a dictionary.
-In contrast, standard handlers typically treat
+> argument passed to the logging method) to be a dictionary.
+In contrast, standard handlers
-> `msg` as a format string.
-In the future, this handler may be moved or reworked to avoid confusion.
+> typically treat `msg` as a format string.
+In the future, this handler may be moved or reworked to
+> avoid confusion.

 > [!NOTE]
 > Since this handler accepts structured log events, it doesn't support setting a